 - We continue as far as the West Bay Area, the most modern part of the city with its tall buildings and reach the capital's most glamorous district: The Pearl-Qatar, a vast complex built on an artificial island featuring high residential buildings and luxury villas, famous hotels and luxury shopping malls, international designer boutiques, cafés and restaurants.

 - We pass by Doha Golf Club, an enormous facility with two courses and the most modern equipment, as well as the headquarters of famous TV network Al Jazeera.

-- Alternatively, when the Museum of Islamic Art is closed (closing day: Tuesday), our tour takes us to another fascinating destination: the Katara Cultural Village, an elegant complex filled with theatres, galleries and structures for entertainment and cultural events that reinterprets the region's architectural heritage in an innovative way.
+- Alternatively, when the National Museum is closed, our tour takes us to another fascinating destination: the Katara Cultural Village, an elegant complex filled with theatres, galleries and structures for entertainment and cultural events that reinterprets the region's architectural heritage in an innovative way.
 A walk around this combination of modernity and local tradition enables us to appreciate Qatar’s culture in all of its nuances.

 Good to know